 There’s also a good chance that it’s required as part of a contract.
 PI is considered an industry formality regardless of your profession – after all, clients want to make sure that it’s up to the contractor to correct any mistakes they make.
 This means they’re often reluctant to hire contractors that don’t have the correct Professional Indemnity cover and include the insurance as a specification in their contract.

-What types of accountant are at most risk of a PI claim?
+What types of accountants are at most risk of a PI claim?

 Accountancy covers a huge area of contractor work, from tax returns to corporate budgeting.
 A significant portion of all Professional Indemnity claims relate to tax issues, but where do the majority of claims come from under the accountancy umbrella?